Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/week-at-a-glance.md

 - Live Coding Session through YouTube Live:
   - Release the practical assignment link through Slack
-  - Interactively review select answers to the technical quiz
+  - Interactively review select answers to the weekly technical quiz
   - Briefly review the technical question, topics, and ideas for the week
   - Conduct a Live Coding session to implement key parts of the practical assignment